plotly/orca/README.md

 ### Logging

-I propose that this package won't assume anything logging-related.
-Logging will be achieved by listening to `app` events and piping their info into a user-chosen logger package (e.g. `bunyan` for the Streambed image server).
+Logging can be achieved by listening to `app` events and piping their info into a user-chosen logger package (e.g. `bunyan` for the Plotly Cloud image server).

 ## API